Thoughts on Thailand

 I have been delighted to find out this has not happened to the Thai people!
 They are a happy and friendly people who, by and large, do not seem to mind the hordes of tourists running around.

 However, they have no hesitation about getting as much money from tourists as possible.
-The unwary will frequently find prices double what a more savvy traveler would pay.
+The unwary will frequently find prices significantly inflated compared to what a more savvy traveler would pay.

 I understand why people love this country….